cgreysongaito/GuelphThesisLaTeXTemplate/README.md

 marked as such.

-This repository includes the Thesis style (ugthesis.cls), a template for the abstract (Abstract_template.tex) and a template for the thesis (Thesis_template.tex).
+This repository includes the Thesis style (ugthesis.cls), a template for the abstract (Abstract.tex), acknowledgements (Acknowledgements.tex), statement of authorship (AuthorshipStatement.tex), a chapter (Chapter.tex),  and a template for the thesis
+(Thesis.tex).
 The two templates can be used as examples to help you get started.

 # Options